CunningBard/Expanded-Brainfuck/README.md

 # Expanded-Brainfuck
-Expanded Brainfuck is a interpreted language that is designed to make your life less hell from the original brainfuck
+Expanded Brainfuck is an interpreted language that is designed to make your life less hell from the original brainfuck